bcnmy/docs/docs/Paymaster/paymastermethods.md

 ### Mode: `ERC20`

-ERC20 mode enables to pay the gas fees of your users in exchange for ERC-20 tokens.
+ERC20 mode enables you to pay the gas fees of your users in exchange for ERC-20 tokens.
 When switching mode to ERC20 there are additional steps that need to be considered.

 :::warning